-The Recipient shall submit progress reports to the CAM as indicated in the Special Conditions or Work Statement.
+The Recipient shall submit progress reports to the CAM as indicated in the Special Terms and Conditions or Scope of Work.
 At a minimum, each progress report shall include the following:

-Work Statement: This section should include a brief restatement of the approved tasks in the Work Statement and a report on the status of each, including a discussion of any products due and whether or not the project is progressing according to schedule.
-This section also should include a discussion of any problems encountered, proposed changes to the tasks in the Work Statement, and anticipated accomplishments in the upcoming quarter.
+Scope of Work: This section shall include a brief restatement of the approved tasks in the Scope of Work and a report on the status of each, including a discussion of any products due and whether or not the project is progressing according to schedule.
+This section also shall include a discussion of any problems encountered, proposed changes to the tasks in the Scope of Work, and anticipated accomplishments in the upcoming quarter.

-Financial Status: This section should include a narrative report comparing costs incurred to date with the approved Budget.
-The report should state whether or not the project is progressing within the approved Budget and discuss any proposed changes.
+Financial Status: This section shall include a narrative report comparing costs incurred to date with the approved Budget.
+The report shall state whether or not the project is progressing within the approved Budget and discuss any proposed changes.

-Additional Information: Additional information may be required in the progress reports as specified in the Work Statement or Special Conditions.
+Additional Information: Additional information may be required in the progress reports as specified in the Scope of Work or Special Terms and Conditions.